 Jouni Laaksonen 11.6.2018

 Last week I wrote about my current book project, The Hiker’s Guide to Finland.
+(Addition in January 2019: The book was after all named Hiking in Finland – Day Trips and Backpacking Expeditions.
+See more here.)
 Originally I wrote this text for that post, but then it started to look too long and I cutted this part away.
 I hope you are interested in reading another post about writing a guidebook.
 I promise next week I’ll take you to Finnish Lapland, to see what June looks!

 Non-fiction author as a profession